-Probably not a big surprise, but many riders are not aware of the huge benefits there are waiting for them when they start to implement interval training.
-Not just intervals as you are used to do them.
+Probably not a big surprise, but many riders are not aware of the enormous benefits waiting for them when they start implementing interval training.
+Not just intervals as you are used to doing them.
 I talk about sharply targeted intervals designed to increase your threshold power.

 1.Perform a Threshold Power Meter Test

-I recommend you do a 20min allout test to get a picture of your current threshold power.
-In theory it would be even more precise to do a longer test with a duration of 45-60minutes, but I don’t recommend it.
+I recommend you do a 20min all-out test to get a picture of your current threshold power.
+In theory, it would be even more precise to do a more extended test with a duration of 45-60minutes, but I don’t recommend it.

-If you are the lucky owner of a professional power meter like SRM or PowerTap SL it’s easy to read your average power output in the test.
-If you do the threshold on an exercise bike it might be little more difficult to calculate your score but it’s still possible.
+If you are the lucky owner of a professional power meter like SRM or PowerTap SL, it’s easy to read your average power output in the test.
+If you do the threshold on an exercise bike, it might be a little more challenging to calculate your score, but it’s still possible.

 2.Plan Your Interval Training

-An old rule of thumb says that you get good at what you train.
+An old rule of thumb says that you get good at training.
 Using a power meter makes it easy to train exactly what you want to improve.

-In this case we would like to focus on threshold power so we use our test result to plan the interval training.
-That means that if you hit an average power output of 276W in 20min maximum test, your intervals could look like this:
+In this case, we would like to focus on threshold power, so we use our test result to plan the interval training.
+That means that if you hit an average power output of 276W in a 20min maximum test, your intervals could look like this:

 3 x (8 + 4min) 275 / 140W

 That means 8minutes work with a power output around 275W followed by 4minutes with active recovery around 140W.
-You shall repeat these intervals 3 times which gives a total of 24minutes with 275W and 12minutes with 140W.
+You shall repeat these intervals three times, giving a total of 24minutes with 275W and 12minutes with 140W.

 3. Ride your wattage controlled intervals